2 Ton Lifting Magnet Supplier + Manufacturer + Pricelist: Magnetic Lifter 2 Ton Selector + Deep Decision Report

 Top results for this query are dominated by product listings and capacity pages; users expect immediate sizing help, not long generic copy first.

-Brave/Tavily SERP snapshot (Apr 7, 2026) shows marketplace/manufacturer entries clustered around 1000kg and 2000kg classes.
+Tavily SERP snapshots (May 15, 2026) show marketplace/manufacturer and used-equipment listings clustered around 1000kg and 2000kg classes.

 1 ton and 2 ton are catalog labels, not guaranteed field margin